Personal tools

 Examples:

 A few functions also take strings as arguments.
 String arguments must be enclosed in double quotes.
-For example, a function to write variable "u" into a file named "my_output.v5d", formatted for the Vis5D program might be implemented as
+For example, the TAX_DATESTRING allows a customized output precision, set by the last argument.

 SAMPLE* functions may take string or numerical arrays as arguments